espocrm/documentation/docs/extensions/voip-integration/troubleshooting.md

 5. If your EspoCRM server is available for the Starface server.
 This is required, because Starface server should send notifications about call events to EspoCRM server.
 6. If your `Site URL` (Administration > Settings) corresponds to the real one.

-## Twilio: VoIP Routers do not sync
+## Twilio: Unable to activate the phone number

 In your [Twilio Console](https://www.twilio.com/console) on the left panel click on United States (US1) (or any other country) > Phone Numbers > Manage > Active Numbers > the number you purchased and in the *Voice and Fax* and *Messaging* sections, set the following settings: